yoterel/STORM-Net/README.md

 Note: in Linux you might need to unset pythonpath (after step 7) before the application can be run successfully (step 8):\
 `unset PYTHONPATH`

+### For Windows 10 users only: full application executable available

+Instead of launching the application using python as described above, use these steps intead (python not required):

+1. Download & extract the full executable from [here](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/STORM-Net/STORM-Net.zip).

+2. Follow steps 2-3 in the section above to get the model files and precompiled renderer.

+3. run the application frrom the command line:\
+`main.exe --mode gui`

 ## How to use the different modes

 The file [main.py](CapCalibrator/main.py) is the entry point of the application.
 Some common use cases are shown below: